 Alexander has mentored students in DC Public Schools—most recently he was a mentor with two DC-based non-profit programs that work one-on-one with low-income, underserved students to support them in both academic and social environments.
+He currently serves on the Board of Directors for one of those organizations—Asian American LEAD—and is committed to ensuring every student and family in Washington, DC has equitable access to education resources and opportunities.
 Alexander is committed to ensuring every student and family in Washington, DC has equitable access to education resources and opportunities.

 Born and raised in Cleveland, OH, Alexander has lived in Washington, DC since 2011.
 He currently lives in Ward 3 with his wife and son.
 Alexander holds a bachelor’s degree in international relations and French from The College of Wooster.